Gjermund Åsen: Rosenborg

-Åsen joined Rosenborg BK from Strindheim before the 2010 season.
-He made his Rosenborg debut 7 March 2010 in the Norwegian Superfinalen against Aalesund, and made his league debut for Rosenborg in the first league game of the 2010 season against Molde on 14 March 2010.
+Åsen was approached by Rosenborg several times about a transfer to the club through the 2009 season.
+Eventually, late in 2009, Åsen agreed to sign a one-year contract with the club to see how it would work out.
+He made his Rosenborg debut 7 March 2010 in the Norwegian Superfinalen against Aalesund, coming on for Fredrik Winsnes in the 83rd minute.
+His first Eliteserien game for the club came a week later in the first league game of the 2010 season against rivals Molde on 14 March 2010.